Information in This Section :

 DPRP are happy to run competitions to support the release of a major CD/DVD.
 Please contact the Competitions Coordinator for further details.

 Why in general doesn't DPRP review MP3 files of our music?

 - Our reviewers always play CDs several times when reviewing; using MP3s would mean they would most likely have to review using a PC, not their car or home stereo.
 Not only is this very inconvenient, but it would also delay the review process unnecessarily.

-- We normally review all aspects of an album, including sound quality (often of inferior quality if a low sample rate is used in an MP3) and artwork (not available when reviewing MP3s).
-DPRP therefore only reviews albums in their commercially available format.
+- We normally review all aspects of an album, including sound quality (always of inferior quality in an MP3 which is a compressed file, even when high bite rate is used) and artwork (not available when reviewing MP3s).
+DPRP therefore only reviews albums in their commercially available format and lossless files.

 - There's a certain barrier to overtake for a band to release a CD.
 Currently lots of band are releasing and selling material as CDRs or MP3s. some of which are of doubtful quality.
 The high quantity of MP3s and low quality of the material (from a compositional point of view) will probably make reviewing MP3 files not only uninteresting and tedious, but also impossible with the capacity of the DPRP team.